 Top Tip!
 If you have time, go take a look Open daily from 10am – 6pm, H.S.H.
 Prince Rainier III’s private collection of antique cars is located on the Terraces de Fontvieille and includes 100+ classic vehicles of all makes and models – a true treat for automobile enthusiasts.

-No. 32 Take the cable car to the Millennium Cross in Skopje (Skopje, Macedonia)
+No. 32 Take the cable car to the Millennium Cross in Skopje (Skopje, North Macedonia)

 No. 33 Learn all about Norwegian history by visiting the Viking Ship museum (Oslo, Norway)